-The band are looking forward to getting together again soon – a UK tour beginning with the Orkney Folk Festival, and stops in Inverness and Edinburgh, will culminate in an appearance at Cecil Sharp House in London in May 2018.
+The band completed a UK tour in May 2018 beginning with the Orkney Folk Festival, plus stops in Inverness, Edinburgh, and London in May 2018.
 In addition, plans are afoot for Scandinavian and North American tours in 2019.

 Watch this space.